prashantpawar/sol-unit/README.md

-# sUnit
+# sol-unit

 **Disclaimer: Running and using this library is difficult.
 It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under development.
 The library should be considered experimental.**

 ## Introduction

-sUnit (solUnit) is a unit testing framework for Solidity contracts.
+solUnit is a unit testing framework for Solidity contracts.
 It runs unit tests against [javascript Ethereum](https://github.com/ethereumjs).

-The name of this library is solUnit, because sUnit is the Smalltalk unit testing framework, but because there is no chance of confusion (nobody has unit-tested Smalltalk since the 90s) those aliases are sometimes used instead.
-The node package is called s-unit, but the github repo is sol-unit.

 **NOTE**: Static coverage analysis (parsing syntax trees) has been removed in `0.3` to be replaced by runtime analysis later.
 I plan on adding other analytics tools as well, with the new VM and all...